 Explored by Marcie of Hawaii Travel with Kids

 🚗 How to get there: 45 mins by car from Hilo, HI and 2.5 hours by car from Kailua-Kona, HI

 🌿 Find the best trails for you: Your first stop should be the visitor center, where you can find out which special ranger programs are happening during your trip and which areas of the park are your best bet for seeing the lava flow.
 You can also get tips on which hiking trails might be a good fit for your family.

-🚙 Take a scenic drive: One of the most popular things to do at Hawaii Volcanoes National Park is driving the Crater Rim.
+🚙 Take a scenic drive: One of the most popular things to do at the park is driving the Crater Rim.
 This driving route has tons of scenic lookouts, photo opportunities, attractions, and hiking trails.
 If you have time, you’ll want to spend a few minutes exploring the Thurston Lava Tube along the route.
 This is where lava passed through the mountain, creating a tunnel.

 🔥 Insider Tip: You can visit this park as a Big Island day trip, but many people choose to spend the night so they have enough time to truly explore.
 While there are tons of cozy lodges inside and just outside the park, camping is also a popular option for outdoorsy people.

 Explored by Trijit of BudgetTravelBuff

 🎠 Enjoy some family fun: Another cool place to see in Solvang is Hans Christian Anderson Park, a must-visit if you’re visiting with kids.
 There, you’ll find a little playground, a climbing wall, and a music-making system that creates chimes just like in fairytales.

-32. Wrangell-St. Elias National Park, Alaska
+31. Wrangell-St. Elias National Park, Alaska

 Explored by Agnes of The Van Escape

 🌲 The largest national park: Wrangell–St. Elias National Park in Alaska is definitely one of the best hidden vacation spots in the US.
 At 13.2 million acres, it is the largest National Park in the country, but thanks to its remote location, it’s also one of the least crowded ones.

 🗻 Explore the glaciers: This park has the nation’s largest glacial system, with glaciers covering 35% of the parklands.
 One of the most famous ones is Nabasena, the world’s longest valley glacier, stretching over 53 miles (85 km).
 You can visit the glaciers and even take a flightseeing tour to see them from above!
 The views are simply breathtaking.

-Wrangell–St. Elias National Park is also home to numerous hiking trails of varying levels of difficulty.
+🌿 Hit the trails: The are numerous hiking trails of varying levels of difficulty in this park.
 Some of the best ones are the Root Glacier & Stairway Icefall Trail and the Bonanza Mine Trail.
 At the center of the park, you’ll also find the Kennecott Mines, an abandoned boomtown that used to house one of the world’s richest copper reserves in the 20th century.

 🔥 Insider Tip: The tourist season for Wrangell–St. Elias National Park is usually from June to mid-September.
 Spend at least 2-3 days here to enjoy this hidden gem to the fullest; the best places to stay overnight are in the charming town of McCarthy.

-31. North Bend, Washington
+29. North Bend, Washington

 Explored by Agnes of The Van Escape

 🚗 How to get there: 40 mins by car from Seattle, WA

 🌿 Enjoy a hike: While you should spend at least a weekend in North Bend, there are enough attractions and activities here to keep you busy for a whole week.
 One of the most scenic hiking trails here is the John Wayne Pioneer Trail winding through the valley.
 You can also do a more challenging hike up to Mount Si, a trail that takes you up 3,100 ft (944 m).

 🍺 Grab a beer in town: While you can find some of the best and most varied hikes in the state in North Bend, there are also plenty of things to do inside the city as well.
 The local Train Museum offers rides on their refurbished dining cars, which is a fantastic experience.
 It’s also worth stopping at the Snoqualmie Falls Brewery for some beer or cider.

-30. Lone Pine, California
+28. Lone Pine, California

 Explored by Dhara of Roadtripping California

 🚗 How to get there: 3.5 hours by car from Los Angeles, CA

-You can visit Lone Pine at any time of year, although higher elevations may be covered in snow in the winter.
-To fully experience the sights and adventures around Lone Pine, plan to spend at least 3 days here — ideally even longer.
+🔥 Insider Tip: To fully experience the sights and adventures around Lone Pine, plan to spend at least 3 days here — ideally even longer.
 Many visitors enjoy camping or arriving in an RV so that they can enjoy the wilderness in the early and late hours of the day.

-29. La Conner, Washington
+27. La Conner, Washington

 Explored by Nicole of Go Far Grow Close

-28. Carmel-by-the-Sea, California
+26. Carmel-by-the-Sea, California

 Explored by Allison of California Crossroads

 🚗 How to get there: 2 hours by car from San Francisco, CA

-Carmel is a great vacation spot because it’s very close to many incredible tourist attractions and hikes, such as the Monterey Bay Aquarium, 17-Mile Drive, Garrapata State Park, and Point Lobos State Park, amongst others.
-With that said, it’s also a destination worth visiting in itself; full of delicious restaurants, beautiful art galleries, and a gorgeous State Beach.
+🐳 Hike & meet sea creatures: Carmel is also very close to many incredible tourist attractions and hikes, such as the Monterey Bay Aquarium, 17-Mile Drive, Garrapata State Park, and Point Lobos State Park, which offers clear water beaches, sea lions, and tons of birds to watch.

-Other great things to do in the area include walking down the Carmel Meadows Trail, visiting the Carmel Mission Basilica Museum, and enjoying local wines at some of the nearby wine bars and restaurants.
-If deciding how long to stay in Carmel-by-the-Sea, a weekend in Carmel is usually a good bet.
+🔥 Insider Tip: If deciding how long to stay, a weekend in Carmel is usually a good bet.
 Alternately, you could stop in Carmel for the night as you journey further down the Pacific Coast Highway or through nearby Big Sur as part of a larger California road trip.

-27. Great Basin National Park, Nevada
+24. Great Basin National Park, Nevada

 Explored by Allison of She Dreams of Alpine